ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 3.2.3 =

+[FEATURE] Show off your Popular Flickr photos by selecting My Popular Photos as the source for the gallery.

 = 3.2.1 =
 [MAJOR FEATURE] Now galleries can be created using tags.
 [Enhancement] For galleries created using a Flickr Gallery, URL of the owner's Flickr profile page appears as part of the title of the photo